 It indicates the luminous intensity around the light bulb.
 This light bulb has the same light diagram for the C0-C180 as for the C90-C270 plane since it has symmetry over 360 degrees.
-It produces a very focused beam.

 The unit is Cd/1000lm, meaning the intensity in Cd assuming there would be 1000 lumen in the measured light bulb.
 This enables comparing different types of light bulbs.